 To understand why inbound works, we need first to take a look at what caused the shift from outbound marketing to this new era of inbound.

-Because inbound marketing is proving to be more effective than outbound marketing methods that are getting less and less effective every day.
+Because inbound marketing proves to be more effective than outbound marketing, outbound marketing methods are getting less and less effective every day.
 Here are three major reasons:

-The average person today is inundated with over 1,000 outbound marketing interruptions per day and is continuously coming up with creative ways to block them out, including caller ID, spam filtering, Tivo and Satellite radio.
+- The average person today is inundated with over 1,000 outbound marketing interruptions per day.
+It continuously comes up with creative ways to block them out, including caller ID, spam filtering, Tivo, and Satellite radio.
 Everyone hates being interrupted.

 - The cost of learning about something new and shopping for something new using the internet is now much lower than going to a conference or flying to a trade show in Orlando or Las Vegas.